-The JBL Live 660NC are decent for commute and travel.
+The JBL Live 660NC are decent for commuting and travel.
 They're well-built, have a decently comfortable fit, and have a long-lasting battery life to help you make it through your journey without pausing to recharge them.
-Unfortunately, they have a somewhat bulky design, and their ANC struggles to cut down the rumble of bus or plane engines.
+They come with a carrying pouch but aren't very portable, like most over-ear headphones.
+Their ANC also struggles to reduce the rumble of bus or plane engines.

 The JBL Live 660NC are decent for neutral sound.
-They have a decently comfortable fit and are stable enough for moderate physical exercise without falling off your head.
-However, they lack an IP rating for water resistance, although we don't currently test for it, and they aren't very portable.
-They could also make you sweat a bit more as their ear cups can trap in some heat.
+They're quite comfortable for most people and, unlike many over-ear headphones, have a stable enough fit to stay in place during workouts like runs.
+However, like most over-ear headphones, they lack an IP rating for water resistance and aren't very portable.
+They could also make you sweat more as their ear cups trap some heat.

 The JBL Live 660NC are satisfactory for office use.
-These well-built headphones have a decently comfortable fit, and their under 26-hour battery life should easily last you through long days at work.
-Thanks to their ANC, they can also block out ambient chatter around you.
+These well-built headphones have a decently comfortable fit, and their roughly 26-hour continuous battery life will last you through a few shifts.
+Thanks to their ANC, they can block ambient chatter around you.
 Their ear cups can trap in some heat over time, though.

 You can use the JBL 660NC with a Bluetooth-enabled PC, but their latency is likely too high for gaming.
 They aren't compatible with PS4, PS5, or Xbox consoles.

 The JBL Live 660NC are decent for wired gaming.
-They come with a 1/8" TRS to TRRS cable, so you can only receive audio using this connection and can't use their mic.
-That said, they have a slightly bass-heavy sound profile, which can help bring out sound effects in gameplay, and they have a decently comfortable fit.
+They come with a 1/8" TRS to TRRS cable, so you can receive audio via analog connection but not use the mic.
+That said, their slightly bass-heavy sound profile can help bring out sound effects in gameplay, and they have a decently comfortable fit.

 The JBL Live 660NC are alright for phone calls.
-Their integrated mic does an alright job of recording your voice, but it sounds a bit thin and slightly muffled.
+Their integrated mic does an okay job of recording your voice, so your voice is clear but somewhat muffled and thin.
 The mic also struggles to separate your voice from ambient noise around you, so you may want to take calls from a quieter location to be heard more clearly.
-On the upside, they have a decent ANC to help cut down background sounds.
+That said, their onboard controls include functions for answering and ending calls, and they have an ANC system that can help reduce mid-range noise like background chit-chat.

 The JBL 660NC come in four color variants: 'Black', 'Blue', 'White', and 'Pink'.
 We tested the 'Black' variant, and you can see their label here.
 We expect all color variants to perform similarly to our model.

 The JBL 660NC are over-ear headphones with an active noise cancelling (ANC) feature.
-Like the JBL Live 650 BTNC Wireless, this feature offers decent overall performance, although it still struggles to block out bass range noise like bus or plane engine rumbles.
+Like the JBL Live 650 BTNC Wireless, this feature offers decent overall performance, although it still struggles to block out bass-range noise like bus or plane engine rumbles.
 They also have voice assistant support that you can set up using their companion app and are advertised to have Google Fast Pair, which lets you seamlessly pair with your Android device.
-However, we don't currently test for this.

 Check out our recommendations for the best noise cancelling headphones, the best over-ear headphones, and the best wireless Bluetooth headphones.